-Brisbane is a city with some serious cultural credentials.
-The South Bank calls out to arts and culture gurus, complete with the Queensland Museum, the Queensland Art Gallery, and the Performing Arts Centre.
-These venues host an array of events and world-class exhibitions.
-Other cultural hot spots in Brisbane include the eclectic New Farm and Fortitude Valley.
-Walking around the city centre itself also reveals a range of public art and heritage buildings.
+Brisbane offers tons of entertainment for culture vultures.
+The South Bank houses the Queensland Museum, the Queensland Art Gallery and the Performing Arts Centre.
+These venues host various events and world-class exhibitions.
+Other cultural hotspots include the eclectic New Farm and Fortitude Valley, and expats could also take a walk around the heart of the metropolis and admire works of public art and heritage buildings.

 Sport in Brisbane